mit-rss/localization_tesse/README.md

 ## Lab Modules

-The instructions to get started with Lab 5 at available in the [instructions notebook](README.ipynb).
+The instructions to get started with Lab 5 are available in the [instructions notebook](README.ipynb).